Frequently Asked Questions About Golf Carts

 What golf cart is the best?

-At RMI, we feel that E-Z-GO and Yamaha build the best golf carts.
+At RMI, we feel that E-Z-GO, Cushman, Yamaha, and Star EV build the best golf carts.

 Are electric golf carts better than gas golf carts?